‘Asi Wind’s Inner Circle’ Review:

 sufficiently with Asi) and to occlude his Sephardic Jewish origins,

 These ruminations are not Wind’s strongest suit.
 A practiced

 showman, he is clearly most comfortable with diamonds, hearts,

 clubs and spades.
 But whether you call Wind by his given name or

 his chosen one seems almost beside the point.
 If you spend an hour

 watching him manipulate the cards - fluently, fluidly - you will

 want to call him what he is: astonishing.

 Asi Wind's Inner Circle

-Through May 28 at the Gym at Judson, Manhattan; asiwind.com.
+Through September 3rd at the Judson Theatre, Manhattan; asiwind.com.